Omkar211202/quartz/content/index.md

 - [[Learnings]]: I have to attend my classes...
 So Notes here...
 - [[Actuarial]]: I have to write exams...
 So Formulas here...
 - [[Miscellaneous]]: Learning is beyond classes...
 So Lessons here...
-- [[The Techie]]: At my heart, Love to be a techie....
+- [[TheTechie]]: At my heart, Love to be a techie....
 So Code here...